Cambooya - Wyreema

 Table Chart PROFILE FAQ

-Cambooya-Wyreema has a skilled workforce with a low unemployment rate of 1.4% as of June 2025.
-Employment growth in the area over the past year was estimated at 13.1%.
+Cambooya-Wyreema has a skilled workforce with an estimated unemployment rate of 1.4% as of June 2025.
+This is below the Rest of Qld's rate of 3.9%.

-However, accommodation & food services have limited presence, with only 5.1% of employment compared to the regional average of 8.3%.
-Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population figures.
-In the 12-month period ending June 2025, employment in Cambooya-Wyreema increased by 13.1%, while the labour force grew by 12.9%, with unemployment remaining largely unchanged.
-This contrasts with the rest of Queensland, where employment rose by 1.8%, and the labour force grew by 2.0%, but unemployment rose slightly to 4.1%.
-At a state level, as of Sep-25, Queensland's employment contracted by 0.23% (losing 8,070 jobs), with an unemployment rate of 4.2%, which is favourable compared to the national unemployment rate of 4.5%.
-However, Queensland lagged behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Cambooya-Wyreema's employment mix, local growth is estimated at approximately 6.2% over five years and 13.1% over ten years.
+In contrast, accommodation & food services employ only 5.1% of local workers, compared to Rest of Qld's 8.3%.
+Employment opportunities locally may be limited, as indicated by Census data comparing working population with resident population.
+Between June 2024 and June 2025, employment levels increased by 13.1%, while labour force grew by 12.9%, leaving unemployment broadly unchanged.
+This contrasts with Rest of Qld where employment growth was 1.8% and unemployment rose slightly.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase in employment over five years and 13.7% over ten years.
+Applying these projections to Cambooya-Wyreema's employment mix suggests local growth of approximately 6.2% over five years and 13.1% over ten years, though these are simple weighted extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment